JonataAzevedo/jonataazevedo/README.md

-### Hi there, Welcome to my profile, i'm Developer Java 👋
+### Hi there, Welcome to my profile, i'm Developer Java and ReactJs👋

 - 🔭 I’m currently working as a Java Developer
 - 👯 I’m looking to collaborate on with projects
-- 📫 How to reach me: IG @manojhonson
+- 📫 How to reach me: LinkedIn https://www.linkedin.com/in/jonataazevedo

 <!--
 **JonataAzevedo/jonataazevedo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.